learnwithgurpreet/b.learnwithgurpreet.me/src/posts/world-wide-waste.md

 title: "World Wide Waste"
 date: "2023-09-11"
 eleventyExcludeFromCollections: true
-excerpt: It is very simple to buy a new computer today and start dumping files on it.
-But have you ever thought what the plan would be to delete those files, or are those files going to be stored permanently on your hard drive?
+excerpt: Have you ever thought what the plan would be to delete files, or are those files going to be stored permanently on your hard drive?
 keywords: what is digital waste, world wide waste, www, sustainability, sustainability goals, how to prevent digital waste, what is net zero
 tags:
   - "Sustainability"